Blazze23/30Hills-Dev-Test/README.md

 # 30Hills-Dev-Test

 This was a test for junior Front-end developer position at 30 Hills company.
+Time limit for this test was 48 hours.

 The goal of this test is to create a method of examining a Social Network.
 You are given dataset (data.json) representing a group of people, in the form of a social graph.
 Each person listed has one or more connections to the group.